 Alignments are super important for your vehicle, and your ability to drive it.
 If your steering alignment is misaligned, then it causes an assortment of issues with your driving.
 On top of that, it can cause the lifespan of your tires to decrease, to the point where the safety of your vehicle is impacted.
 On top of that, misalignments can cause a drop in fuel efficiency.
 At Master Muffler in Jerome, we’re proud to keep people’s cars on the road with our alignment services.

 Wheel Alignment Appointments

-Adjustments on your front and rear tires, done according the the caster, camber, and toe angles of your vehicle.
+Adjustments on your front and rear tires, done according to the caster, camber, and toe angles of your vehicle.

 Air pressure and tread checks on your tires.

 A road test to ensure the job was done right.

 Come in for an alignment to ensure the longevity of your tires.

 We also offer wheel balancing services, where we identify imperfections in your tires that are causing one section to be heavier than the other.
 These imperfections can make it feel as though your wheels are misaligned when they actually aren’t.
 We recommend checking your tire balance when you come for an alignment.
 Our technicians apply counterweights to make sure that the tires are perfectly weighted all around.

 When Do You Need an Alignment?

 Most vehicle manufacturers recommend that you get your alignment checked when you get an oil change.
 Alternatively, some vehicles will be just fine if you check the alignment every 6 months, or 6000 miles, whichever comes first.
 Of course, if you feel like your alignment is wrong at any point while driving, then you should take it in to get checked right away.
 Here are some ways that you can tell if your vehicle’s wheels are misaligned: